EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: Introduction

-At the ground station, \earthsight~analyzes historical image distributions to synthesize a preliminary schedule.
-For each expected capture, it aggregates filters from active user queries, e.g., cloud-free and has fire or flooding near a populated area, into compact logical formulas.
-It then simulates future transmission windows to forecast the minimum image priority likely to be transmitted and the expected compute budget per image.
+At the ground station, \earthsight~analyzes historical image distributions and mission policies to synthesize a preliminary schedule.
+For each expected capture, it aggregates filters from all active user queries, e.g., cloud-free and has fire or flooding near a populated area, into compact logical formulas.
+It then simulates future transmission windows to forecast two key parameters: the minimum image priority likely to be transmitted and the expected compute budget per image.
 These parameters are integrated into the computation schedule to supply the global context that guides approximate, truncated inference onboard the satellite.

 At runtime, satellites execute ML filters to prioritize images.
 To manage power constraints, they employ a model-ordering strategy that stops as soon as an adaptively-set confidence threshold is met.
 The sequence of filters is critical; if two ML-based filters have comparable runtimes, the one more likely to influence the prioritization outcome should execute first.
 Finding an optimal sequence of filter operations for each image is crucial for efficiency, however is \textit{NP-}hard and thus computationally intractable. \earthsight~addresses this with a heuristic approach that defines each filter’s utility as a function of four factors: (i) the filter's accuracy (ii) the filter's execution time (cost), (iii) the probability of a negative result, based on prior information from the ground station, and (iv) the influence of the filter's outcome on the overall query formula.
 This cost–benefit formulation enables the scheduler to repeatedly select the next filter most likely to yield a rapid decision on the image.